-4. Antonio Conte
+4. Antonio Conte – 2.07

 There are plenty of managers who have opted to deploy three centre-backs in the Premier League, but Conte is arguably the man who has got the most out of the formation choice.

-2. Sir Alex Ferguson
+2. Sir Alex Ferguson – 2.16

 Luckily for fans of the Red Devils, we don’t need to go over what has happened since his departure.
 Just enjoy the memories of all those victories and Ferguson’s 2.16 points per game.

-1. Pep Guardiola
+1. Pep Guardiola – 2.34

 There are plenty of people who would have you believe that Guardiola is nothing but a “bald fraud”.
-Apparently, due to the fact that he has spent large amounts on defenders while propelling Man City forward, his successes don’t count.
+Apparently, due to the fact that he has spent large amounts on defenders while propelling Manchester City forward, his successes don’t count.